 Each entry in a DNS cache has a time limit set, depending upon operating systems and the accuracy of DNS resolutions.
 After the period expires, the computer or server containing the DNS cache will contact the DNS server and update the entry so that the information is correct.

 However, there are people who can poison the DNS cache for criminal activity.

 Poisoning the cache means changing the real values of URLs.
 For example, cybercriminals can create a website that looks like say, xyz.com and enter its DNS record in your DNS cache.
 Thus, when you type xyz.com in the address bar of the browser, the latter will pick up the IP address of the fake website and take you there, instead of the real website.
 This is called Pharming.
-Using this method, cyber criminals can phish out your login credentials and other information such as card details, social security number, phone numbers and more for identity theft.
-The DNS poisoning is also done to inject malware into your computer or network.
+Using this method, cybercriminals can phish out your login credentials and other information such as card details, social security numbers, phone numbers, and more for identity theft.
+DNS poisoning is also done to inject malware into your computer or network.
 Once you land on a fake website using a poisoned DNS cache, the criminals can do anything they want.

 Sometimes, instead of the local cache, criminals can also set up fake DNS servers so that when queried, they can give out fake IP addresses.
 This is high-level DNS poisoning and corrupts most of the DNS caches in a particular area thereby affecting many more users.